bittlingmayer/nlp-intro-course/conversation.md

 ```

 Or you can use fasttext to train vectors from this dataset.

+You can take the cosine distance between the question and the answer candidates.

 #### 3. Learning
 Use `memnn_luatorch_cpu` or `drqa`.
 These require a Unix-based system and great patience - it takes hours or days to train, even with toy parameters.